Dear Debt Adviser,

 If a debt is charged off, am I responsible for paying off that debt?

-Besides damaging your credit score, an unpaid charge-off can really hurt you when you want to make a major purchase using credit, rent an apartment or apply for a job.
-Most businesses are leery of someone with any long-term, unpaid credit accounts.
+Besides damaging your credit score, an unpaid charge-off can really harm you when you want to make a major purchase using credit, rent an apartment or apply for a job.
+Most businesses are wary of someone with any long-term, unpaid credit accounts.
 Many will overlook a previous history with late payments if you eventually paid what you owed, but they're usually less forgiving if you did not.

 Ask the adviser

 To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.